 Opt for a £36,425 Premium model and the seven-seater gains 18in wheels, an 8.0in touchscreen infotainment system with live services and traffic messaging, plus wireless phone charging.
 Top-of-the-range Premium SE cars cost from £41,795 and add rear cross traffic alert with brake assist technology and 19in wheels.

-The new Santa Fe's design is derived from the smaller Kona and Nexo SUVs, with split headlight clusters and a trapezoidal grille.
+The new Santa Fe's design is derived from the smaller Hyundai Kona and Hyundai Nexo SUVs, with split headlight clusters and a trapezoidal grille.
 At 4770mm long and 1890mm wide, it is 70mm longer and 10mm wider than the outgoing model.
 The additional length also brings about a longer wheelbase, with leg room for rear passengers said to have been improved.